Tips to help seniors and caregivers have happier holidays

-Erin Emery, PhD, a clinical psychologist who specializes in geriatric issues, talked about these issues — and strategies for dealing with them.
+Erin Emery-Tiburcio, PhD, a clinical psychologist who specializes in treating older adults, offers the some strategies for dealing with stress and enjoying the holidays.

 Older adults, like younger adults, focus on families around the holidays, so any losses in the family often come to the forefront.
 And older adults, by virtue of having lived longer, are more likely to have experienced losses.